-Over half of Instagram's user base logs into the app daily according to the same PEW research study.
+Over half of Instagram's user base logs into the app daily.Click To Tweet

 Step One: Set Your GoalsThe first step in creating your Instagram strategy is to set overarching business goals and select metrics to track progress toward them.
 Start by setting goals for your business.
 These goals are what help keep the lights on and the company up and running.
 Examples of business goals could include:

 - Increasing Brand Awareness: How many people know your business exists?

 - Encouraging Customer Loyalty: What keeps people coming back to you (instead of your competition)?